 © - Nick Greatorex-Davies

 The Ringlet is a species of tall and often damp grassland in open but sheltered situations such as woodland edges, rides and glades, river banks, hedgerows and road verges.
 Coarse grasses seem to be preferred as larval foodplants.
 The species is expanding its range in Britain.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Rapid increase with a increase of 53%
+Status over the last 20 years is Rapid increase with a decrease of 53.3%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.